-- Remove electric power before removing protective shields or touching electrical equipment.
-Use rubber insulative mats placed on dry wood platforms over floors that are metal or concrete when around electrical equipment.
-Do not wear damp clothing (particularly wet shoes) or allow skin surface to be damp when handling electrical equipment. - Use extreme caution when working on electrical components.
-High voltages can cause injury or death.
-DO NOT tamper with interlocks. - Follow all applicable state and local electrical codes.
-Have all electrical installations performed by a qualified licensed electrician.
-Tag open switches to avoid accidental closure. - DO NOT CONNECT GENERATOR SET DI-RECTLY TO ANY BUILDING ELECTRICAL SYSTEM.
+- Disconnect the negative (-) cable at the starting battery before removing protective shields or touching electrical equipment.
+Use rubber insulative mats placed on dry wood platforms on the ground or over floors that are metal or concrete when around electrical equipment.
+Do not wear damp clothing (particularly wet shoes) or allow skin surfaces to be damp when handling electrical equipment. - Use extreme caution when working on electrical components.
+High voltages can cause injury or death. - Follow all state and local electrical codes.
+Have all electrical installations performed by a qualified electrician.
+Tag open switches to avoid accidental closure. - DO NOT CONNECT GENERATOR SET DIRECTLY TO ANY BUILDING ELECTRICAL SYSTEM.
 Hazardous voltages can flow from the generator set into the utility line.
 This creates a potential for electrocution or property damage.
-Connect only through an approved isolation switch or an approved paralleling device.
+Connect only through an approved device and after building main switch is open.
+Consult an electrician in regard to emergency power use.